birc-gsa-2022/project-1-python-team/README.md

 * An experiment that verifies that your implementation of `naive` uses no more time than O(nm) to find all occurrences of a given pattern in a text.
 Remember to explain your choice of test data.
 What are “best” and “worst” case inputs?

 * An experiment that verifies that your implementations of `lin` use no more time than O(n+m) to find all occurrences of a given pattern in a text.
 Remember to explain your choice of test data.
 What are “best” and “worst” case inputs?

+For testing the timing of of both algorithms we used the python package 'timeit'.
+We time only the execution of the function calls with given input.
+For each input the function is called 10 times, which is the time reported in the graphs below.

+We ran the functions with a completely random DNA string as input.

+The best case input is of course equal to the worst case for the naive approach, as the algorithm goes through all possible matches regardless of pattern in input.
+For the linear time algorithm we implimented KMP.
+Worst case is O(n) where the border array only contains 0's or the string is

 You can insert pictures here like this: